AdditivePartDesign/AdditivePartDesign.github.io/about.md

 ---
 ![Sexy John Stamos](/images/me.jpg){: .center-image .half-width}

 Additive Part Design is a 3D printing engineering design consulting service.
-We provide engineering solutions geared towards one off replacement parts for anything where a plastic part can do the job.
+We provide engineering solutions geared towards replacement parts for anything where a custom part can do the job.
 This includes parts from commercial drones to general solutions for manufacturing environments.
 Every service provided is executed by the owner and operator.
 Need a quick prototype printed?
 I can do that.
 Need a parametric computer model of your part created?
 I can do that.
 Need a quick and dirty print with full GD&amp;T?
 I can do that too.
 If your solution can be completed in plastic I am here to help.
+We have recently partnered with White Graphics in Lombard IL (www.whitegraphics.com) and will be the go to 3D printing support service for packaging prototypes.

 About the engineer